John P. Humes Japanese Stroll Garden

 The John P. Humes Japanese Stroll Garden is a 7 acre Japanese garden in Mill Neck, New York, providing a retreat for passive recreation and contemplation.

 History

 Upon return from a trip to Kyoto, Japan in 1960, John Portner Humes, a lawyer then ambassador, began work on a Japanese garden.
 As a lawyer Humes worked for Mitsubishi and traveled to Japan for business.
-The garden was designed between 1962-1965 by Douglas and Jone DeFaya who used Japanese shrubs, trees and ground cover as well as symbolic placement of stones.
+The garden was designed between 1962 and 1965 by Douglas and Jone DeFaya who used Japanese shrubs, trees and ground cover as well as symbolic placement of stones.
 The focal point of the garden is an imported tea house, in the design of the Ashikaga period, that was acquired in 1962.
 The sandalwood tea house was prefabricated in Taiwan and featured straw matting and rice paper door panels.

 The garden was two-acres in size.